 Ross went from working at a media agency and running online media campaigns for companies like Japanese automaker Toyota, to working for one of the world’s most recognisable companies — Google.

 Consulting and investment banking sectors are traditional hires of MBA graduates, but the trend is shifting.
 Many tech companies are snapping up MBA graduates while b-school students like Ross are also increasingly seeking opportunities with tech behemoths.

-MBAs can also be useful for individuals looking to switch careers.
+MBAs can also be useful for individuals looking to switch jobs or careers.
 Before embarking on an MBA, Ross was working in programmatic advertising at Zenith Media, a media agency.

 “Programmatic advertising, in simple terms, is the sale of online advertising space using automated technology platforms versus traditional one-to-one deals.
 My job was to work with different brands including John Frieda, Toyota, Lexus and Delta Airlines, to plan and execute their online media campaigns,” he said.

 The 28-year-old toyed with the idea of going back to university to get an advanced degree after obtaining a bachelor’s in sociology and a master’s in marketing (consumer behaviour) from the University of Manchester, a Russell Group university.

 He began to seriously look into pursuing an MBA after a couple of years at Zenith, realising that his interest was in the platforms he was using rather than the campaigns he was executing with them.

 “I started to look for jobs at technology companies, the majority of which asked for five years experience or an MBA,” he said.

 With neither under his belt, Ross’ attention gravitated to the Alliance Manchester Business School’s MBA programme, which offered a scholarship bursary for people with less than three years of work experience.

 “I applied, sat for some tests, and was lucky to be accepted,” he said.